Assistant Professor of Medical Engineering; Investigator, Heritage Medical Research Institute; Ronald and JoAnne Willens Scholar

 Melany L. Hunt

-Assistant Professor of Structural Engineering and Geophysics
+Professor of Electrical Engineering and Computing and Mathematical Sciences

-Professor of Mechanical Engineering and Geophysics
+Lawrence A. Hanson, Jr., Professor of Mechanical Engineering and Geophysics

-Jared Renton Leadbetter
+Jared R. Leadbetter

 Professor of Environmental Microbiology